mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 To exclude additional columns, you can use the `disableExport` property available in `GridColDef`

-To define the exact columns you want to export, you can use the `columnKeys` option in the `csvOptions` property of `GridToolbarExport`
+To define the exact columns you want to export, you can use the `fields` option in the `csvOptions` property of `GridToolbarExport`

 ## 🚧 Print